 “On the blade.
 It should be the last thing your enemy sees in this world.”

 “Your pardon, Master Smith,” Gutter said behind them.
-“But my father says the other Denie warrior adopted by the Accetani has arrived and King Clovis wants Faolan to meet him.”
+“But my grandfather says the other Denie warrior adopted by the Accetani has arrived and King Clovis wants Faolan to meet him.”

 “With your leave.”
 Faolan gave the master smith a slight bow.